apfohl/apfohl/README.md

 I'm currently working at [OpenProject](https://www.openproject.org/) as a full-stack software developer.

-- 🔭 I’m currently working on a graphical desktop client for *Homematic IP*.
+- 🔭 I’m currently working on a graphical email client build with *Avalonia UI*.
-- 📖 I'm currently reading *Domain Modeling Made Functional* by **Scott Wlaschin**.
+- 📖 I'm currently reading *Implementing Domain Driven Design* by **Vaughn Vernon**.
 - 🌱 I’m currently learning to be a father 🧸.
 - 👯 I’m looking to collaborate on interesting open source projects.
 - 😄 Pronouns: he/his
-- 💬 Ask me about monads.
+- 💬 Ask me about monads and DDD.
 - 📫 How to reach me: [Mastodon](https://chaos.social/@apfohl) and [e-mail](mailto:mail@apfohl.com) ([GnuPG public key](https://github.com/apfohl.gpg)).
 - ❤️ You like what I do?
 Support me with [Ko-fi](https://ko-fi.com/apfohl).